modderongithub/shotgun-king-mods/README.md

 #### If a mod has specific instructions, follow those instead.

 Go to your Shotgun King installation.
-Must be v1.2.4 or higher!
-Betas included.

-Delete the "mods" file and make a folder with the same name of "mods".
+If the "mods" file exists, delete the "mods" file and make a folder with the same name of "mods".
+If there is a folder, skip this step.
+If there is none, make sure you're using the latest version!

 Download the mod (zip variant) and move to the mods folder.

-Extract the contents into a new folder.
-(Not the mods folder, or it won't register.)
+Extract the contents into a new folder. named the same as the ZIP file.

 Boot up the game.

 Go into settings and click the "mods" option.

+If the mods option isn't there, update your game!

 ### True King

-#### Makes King mode alot harder, for true experts!
+#### For true experts!

 ---Modes---

-Move King move to top of list.

-Remove Easy mode.
+Add True King mode.

+Modifiers:

-King: Boss HP 200% > 300%
+300% Boss HP

-King: Pawns 6 > 8
++4 Pawns

-King: Pawn HP 3 > 4
++1 Pawn HP

-King: Knights 2 > 3
++1 Knight

-King: Knight HP 3 > 5
++2 Knight HP

-King: Bishops 2 > 3
++1 Bishop

-King: Bishop HP 4 > 6
++2 Bishop HP

-King: Rooks 1 > 2
++1 Rook

-King: Rook HP 5 > 7
++2 Rook HP

-King: Queen HP 5 > 8
++3 Queen HP

-King: King HP 8 > 12
++4 King HP

-King: Boss HP 200% > 300%

-King: All Speed +1
++1 Speed (All pieces)

-King: Knight Speed -1 (Can't have them move every turn)
+-1 Knight Speed (Can't let it move every turn)

 ---Cards---